(800) 543-0813

 • The workers will be wearing protective gear.

-• There will need to be an exhaust fan removing air from the affected area to the outdoors.
+• An exhaust fan will be needed to remove air from the affected area to the outdoors.

 • If transported through your house, moldy materials will be sealed in plastic.